neam/dna-code-generator/README.md

     cp -r tools/code-generator/modules/ywuicrud/views/* ui/yii-dna-cms/app/views/
     rm -r tools/code-generator/modules/ywuicrud/views/*

 Now use git (SourceTree recommended) to stage the relevant generated changes and discard the changes that overwrote customly crafted parts that is not generated.

+Updating code-generation logic is done by adding/tweaking/enhancing providers and configure what providers is used where by modifying `ui/yii-dna-cms/app/config/code-generation/provider-bootstrap.php`.

+#### Generating angularjs ui

+Operates on item types marked as "".

+Requires up to date content model metadata helper class and model traits.

+Updating the pristine generated files:

+    export CODE_GENERATOR_BOOTSTRAP_INCLUDE_ALIAS=@project/ui/angular-frontend-code-generation/provider-bootstrap.php
+    tools/code-generator/yii dna-angular-workflow-ui-batch

+Move generated angular modules to angular frontend:

+    mv tools/code-generator/modules/wuingcrud/crud/* ui/angular-frontend-dna/app/crud/

+Now use git (SourceTree recommended) to stage the relevant generated changes and discard the changes that overwrote customly crafted parts that is not generated.